R-Lum/REPLAY-website/content/about.md

 authorbox: false
 menu: main
 sidebar: false
-title: REPLAY (REProducible Luminescence Data AnalYses)
+title: About
 ---

 REPLAY is a DFG-funded programme ([No 528704761](https://gepris.dfg.de/gepris/projekt/528704761?language=en)) led by Dr Sebastian Kreutzer (PI at Heidelberg University, DE) and Dr Thomas Kolb (PI at Justus-Liebig-University Giessen, DE).

-## About REPLAY
+## REPLAY: REProducible Luminescence Data AnalYses

 Reproducibility is a crucial element of science.
 In modern science, research software is vital for the discovery process, and quality and accessibility